When to replace surge protection

 Electrical

-The answer to 'when to replace surge protection' is that surge protectors should be replaced every 3-5 years, or sooner if they have protected against a major power surge.
-Surge protectors wear out over time and can lose their ability to effectively shield your electronics from power spikes and surges.
+The answer to 'when to replace surge protection' is that surge protectors should typically be replaced every 3-5 years, or sooner if they have been subjected to a major power surge.
+Surge protectors have a limited lifespan and their ability to protect your electronics degrades over time.
+After a few years of use, the internal components can wear out, making the surge protector less effective at blocking and diverting excess voltage.

 Step-by-Step Guide